RebelMouse Page View Methodology

 Platform Views: The Next Dimension

 On-site pageviews are only a slice of the traffic pie.
 In the quest to make the internet faster and more accessible, the platforms have rolled out technologies to create clean reading experiences that load with lightning speed.
-Google has their AMP format and Facebook has Instant Articles, and both should be considered in the pageview equation.
+Google has their AMP format and Facebook has Instant Articles, and both should be considered in the page view equation.
 These often times go overlooked because they're off-site views, meaning they're not actually served via your website itself.

-Adding Meaning to Each Pageview
+Adding Meaning to Each Page View

 One Dashboard to Rule Them All

-To get over these hurdles, we use another Google product to bring it all together in Google Data Studio.
-Our custom Data Studio reports allow us to provide an easy way to filter your data so you can get immediate insights that are actionable and share them with anyone on your team, regardless of their knowledge of Google Analytics.
+To get over these hurdles, we use another Google product to bring it all together in Data Studio.
+Our custom Data Studio reports allow us to provide an easy way to filter your data so you can get immediate insights that are actionable and then share them with anyone on your team, regardless of their knowledge of Google Analytics.

 Data Studio also allows for the connection of multiple data sources, which means we can add in data from Facebook Insights, YouTube, Pinterest, Instagram, Sailthru, and more.
 So instead of looking at your data in multiple places, it's all in one report.

-Back your content up with the insights that make a marked difference.
+Support your content with the insights that make a marked difference.
 Our in-depth Google Data Studio dashboards can help steer your content strategy, monetization efforts, and user experience toward a path of growth.
 Request a proposal today and let's start working together.
 And even if a replatform is not on your current road map, we can make sure your current site is equipped with the tools it needs to leverage metrics that fuel success.